• Skip to primary navigation

 Choosing the Best Major

-Now that you are aware of the most difficult and easy disciplines, you should choose the right specialization for you.
+Now that you are aware of the most difficult and easy disciplines, choose the right specialization for you.
 Instead of focusing on the “harder” or “easier” specialization, reflect on your academic strengths and passion.

 Also, when choosing a specialty, consider which area suits your current and future objectives.
 Think about the career and specialization that can prepare you to find a job.